stephendwillson/ProjectEuler/README.md

 - Solution scripts are expected to have a `main()` function that returns the problem solution.
 - Solution scripts are expected to have several fields:
   - A description function, `def description()`
-  - A problem name, `pe_name`
+  - A problem name, `PE_NAME`
-  - A solution, `pe_solution`
+  - A solution, `PE_SOLUTION`
-- The `pe_solution` variable is intended to be manually set only after the actual solution is found.
+- The `PE_SOLUTION` variable is intended to be manually set only after the actual solution is found.
 It should be used as a sanity check when changes to a solution for efficiency, etc. are made.
 This means passing the `--validate` flag **should** cause a `ValueError` to be raised for solutions still under development.
 - A directive should be added to allow running standalone in addition to driver-initiated:
 ```python
 if __name__ == "__main__":